-Adolf Eichmann: architect of the Holocaust
+History GCSE: Adolf Eichmann: Architect of the Holocaust

-The trial was the first global TV documentary series as each day a summary was flown to 37 countries.
-The Eichmann trial was able to shed light on the horrors of the Holocaust for millions around the world for the first time.
+The trial was the first global television documentary series, as each day, a summary of the trial was flown to 37 countries.
+The Eichmann trial shed light on the horrors of the Holocaust for millions around the world for the first time.

-Gabriel Bach, deputy prosecutor at the trial, explains that Eichmann was "charged with causing the mass deportation of Jews to death camps and their murder” and how the policy of forced emigration of 6 million Jews changed to the "Final Solution."
+Gabriel Bach, deputy prosecutor at the trial, explains that Eichmann was charged with causing 'the mass deportation of Jews to death camps and their murder' and how the policy of the forced migration of six million Jews became 'The Final Solution'.

-It is important to use material from pre, during and post war so that students can assemble a chronological narrative as well as points that highlight key episodes in Eichmann’s life.
+It is important to use material from pre, during and post World War Two so that students can assemble a chronological narrative as well as points that highlight key episodes in Eichmann’s life.

 This short film will be relevant for teaching history.
 This topic appears in OCR, Edexcel, AQA, WJEC KS4/GCSE in England and Wales, CCEA GCSE in Northern Ireland and SQA National 4/5 in Scotland.